 USE OF CONTRACTOR FACILITIES AND EQUIPMENT (supplements GP-24)

-SUBCONTRACTOR personnel will not be permitted to use Site facilities, restrooms, or change rooms, unless stated otherwise.
+SUBCONTRACTOR personnel will not be permitted use of Site facilities, restrooms, or change rooms, unless stated otherwise.

 SUBCONTRACTOR must furnish its own drinking water which meets the requirements of Federal and the State of South Carolina laws.
 SUBCONTRACTOR shall furnish sanitary facilities and will be coordinated by the STR.